 Now, if you read that and you get all hyped up to write, by all means, do it, but don’t expect to make any serious money.
 Write because you love it or because it gives you a few extra hundred bucks from time to time, but that’s it.
 You are not going to make a living out of it, in fact, I’m not even sure there are enough pro-rate magazines out there to actually publish all the crap you’ll have to write just to be able to survive.

 But all this made me think… How did all the classic writers of old manage to survive then?
 Sure, I know that some writer’s from the pulp era were know to write at insane speeds (up to, or more, than a million words per year) but they were also making serious money.
-Also, the Weird Tales sacred trinity (Lovecraft, Howard, and Smith, PBUT) were either poor or borderline poor, but they weren’t starving or hobos (and they didn’t write that much.)
+Also, the Weird Tales sacred trinity (Lovecraft, Howard, and Smith—PBUT) were either poor or borderline poor, but they weren’t starving or hobos (and they didn’t write that much.)
+Edit: Actually, Howard wasn’t poor.
+He got a lot of money from his adventure yarns.

 We all have heard it: the pulps paid badly.
-It’s a shameful badge that the origins of modern popular literature carry around its neck.
+It’s a shameful badge that the origins of modern popular literature carry with them.
 But if yesterday’s post is accurate, that means all those famous writers would have been living under a bridge.
 But they weren’t, so… the answer is obvious: the pulps did not pay badly.
 But before you think I’m making a strawman here, I will quote contemporary writers on this issue:

 The pulps have long suffered from the perception that they were full of bad writing.
 Unfortunately, this perception is correct.
 Although many of the writers were skilled professionals, the low pay rate of the pulps–anywhere from a half cent to 1.25 cents per word–meant that a full-time writer had to write quickly rather than well if he or she wanted to keep him or herself above the poverty line.